Investigating the effect of Cu$^{2+}$ sorption in montmorillonite using density functional theory and molecular dynamics simulations: Method

 Convergence tests were performed, revealing that a kinetic energy cut-off for wave functions of 1224.5 eV (90 Ry) for Cu-MMT and 680.28 eV (50 Ry) for Ca-MMT, along with a 2 × 2 × 2 Monkhorst–Pack k-point grid \cite{monkhorst1976special}, were sufficient.
 Next, geometric optimization of Cu- and Ca-MMT was performed.
-For this purpose, seven distinct Ca-MMT and twelve Cu-MMT configurations, differing in the cation positions on the negatively charged MMT surface, were constructed.
-A simulation box measuring 11 Å along the Z axis was employed.
+For this purpose, seven distinct Ca-MMT and twelve Cu-MMT configurations, differing in the Ca/Cu positions on the MMT surface, were constructed.
+The choice of configurations reflects the differing levels of prior research: since Ca-MMT has been extensively studied and its position within MMT is well understood, fewer configurations were necessary.
+In contrast, more configurations were used for Cu-MMT to thoroughly explore and find the most stable configuration A periodic simulation box with an initial dimension of 11 Å along the Z axis was employed.
 Volume and ion relaxation were run for each configuration using the Broyden–Fletcher–Goldfarb–Shanno (BFGS) algorithm \cite{fletcher2000practical}.
-The total energy and force convergence thresholds were set at 1×10$^{-4}$ eV and 1×10$^{-3}$ atomic units of force, respectively.
-To determine the optimal configuration, the adsorption energy of the adsorbed ions was computed using Eq.~(\ref{eq:one}):
+The total energy and force convergence thresholds were set at 1×10$^{-4}$ eV and 1×10$^{-3}$ atomic units of force (where 1 atomic unit of force is \(e^2 / a_0^2\) ), respectively.
+In our DFT setup, we did not explicitly define the charge for the MMT and Ca/Cu.
+Instead, we used a single Cu or Ca atom.
+To determine the optimal configuration, the adsorption energy of the adsorbed atoms was computed using Eq.~(\ref{eq:one}):

-Here, E$_{cation-MMT}$ represents the energy of the cation-MMT system after optimization, E$_{cation}$ denotes the energy of a single cation, and E$_{MMT}$ signifies the energy of the optimized MMT structure.
+Here, E$_{Ca/Cu-MMT}$ represents the energy of the Ca/Cu-MMT system after optimization, E$_{Ca/Cu}$ denotes the energy of a single Ca/Cu atom in a simulation box, and E$_{MMT}$ signifies the energy of the optimized MMT structure.